Asking the cat for directions...

 If you use AI coding agents, you've probably built up a collection of skills — markdown files that give your agent superpowers for specific tasks like code review, PR creation, or feature development.
 But managing those skills is a mess.
 They live in scattered directories, you copy-paste them between projects, and sharing them with your team means committing files to every repo.

-I built my-skills to fix this.
-It's a single CLI that installs skills from any Git repository, keeps them updated, and works across 10+ AI coding agents — from Claude Code and Cursor to Copilot and Gemini CLI.
+I built my-skillsto fix this.
+It's a single CLI that installs skills from any Git repository using a simple owner/repo shorthand, keeps them updated via content hashing, and works across 10+ AI coding agents — from Claude Code and Cursor to Copilot and Gemini CLI.
 Think of it as npm for AI agent skills.

 Install globally and start adding skills immediately. my-skills tracks everything in a .my-skills.json manifest file at the root of your project — just like package.json tracks your dependencies.